ocaml/v2.ocaml.org/site/learn/tutorials/compiling_ocaml_projects.md

 # Compiling OCaml projects

+This tutorial explains how to compile your OCaml programs into executable form.
+It addresses:

-This tutorial describes the compilation commands provided with OCaml.
+1. The compilation commands `ocamlc` and `ocamlopt` provided with OCaml.
 It is useful to learn these commands to understand OCaml's compilation model.

-The core OCaml distribution provides the `ocamlc` and `ocamlopt` compilers.
-Using them directly is fine, but if you are using third party libraries, you should use the `ocamlfind` front-end, since it saves you from worrying about where libraries have been installed on your particular system.
-However, eventually you will want to use a build tool that automatically calls these commands internally.
-Such tools are listed at the bottom of this page.
+1. The `ocamlfind` front-end to the compiler, which saves you from worrying about where libraries have been installed on your particular system.

+1. Automatic build systems for OCaml, such as `dune`, which release us from details of compiler command invocation.

+In our [up and running tutorial](up_and_running.html) we jumped straight using the automated build system `dune`.
+Now we shall look under the hood.

 ## Compilation basics